kiriaziskokkinos/Trashcan/README.md

 `/tc remove itemID` : Removes the itemID specified from the list of unwanted items.

+`/tc keep itemID` : Adds the itemID specified to the list of wanted items.

+`/tc unkeep itemID` : Removes the itemID specified from the list of wanted items.

 `/tc dump` : Displays the list of manually added itemIDs.